AdobeDocs/experience-manager-headless-adaptive-forms.en/help/setup-development-environment.md

     ```

 -->
  Your local environment is ready.
-You can proceed to creating a Headless adaptive form.
+You can proceed to create a Headless adaptive form.